Skip to content

 Day 9 Location: Kotor

 Leave Dubrovnik behind this morning and head to Kotor – a 5th-century UNESCO World Heritage site on a secluded bay.
 You’ll cross the border from Croatia into Montenegro and make a pit stop in Perast for a short walk and coffee break.
 Then, hop on a boat to take in the scenic Bay of Kotor from the water.
-Make a stop at the Lady of Skrpjela (Our Lady of the Rocks) island which was created in 1452 around a rock where an image of the Madonna was found.
+Make a stop at the Lady of Skrpjela (Our Lady of the Rocks) island, which was created in 1452 around a rock where an image of the Madonna was found.
 After the boat trip, head out into Kotor’s Old Town with your leader and check out its cobblestone alleyways and charming stone buildings.
 Once you check into the hotel, the evening is free for you to explore at your own leisure.

 Day 10 Location: Kotor

 After breakfast, head outside of Kotor for some adventures in the mountainous town of Cetinje.
 Swing by Lovcen National Park to see its beautiful landscapes and trails.
 If you’re able to handle stairs, head up to Njegos Mausoleum for panoramic views of the surrounding mountains at the summit of Jezerski Vrh (1647 m/5403 ft).
 The mausoleum was constructed in 1974 and houses a monument statue of a ruler and poet – Petar II Petrovic-Njegos.
 On a clear day, you can see as afar as Albania from the top.
 After you take in the views, head to the Cetinje Monastery to explore its history and architecture, and admire Orthodox Christian relics, including the right hand of St. John the Baptist.
 Then, try some local prosciutto and cheese at a tasting at Njegusi – a place known for its meat, cheese and honey.
-You’ll return to Kotor after for a free afternoon and a chance to climb the city walls to get a great view over the city and bay.
+After, you’ll return to Kotor after for a free afternoon and a chance to climb the city walls to get a great view over the city and bay.

 Day 11 Location: Berat